Interview with author Katie Reed

 Q2.
-What were the key challenges you faced while writing ‘The Lighthouse Keeper’ book?
+What were the key challenges you faced while writing ‘Wizard and the Lizard’ book?

 Q3.
 What books or authors have most influenced your own writing?